 Regardless of market conditions, we are constantly balancing the competing goals of getting fish to our customers for a reasonable cost, and paying fishermen a higher price for their catch.
 For a values-based company, this a tough balancing act and one that we are constantly working to refine and improve.
 We don’t want to drive up costs for members and we don’t want to drive down prices for fishermen.
 We also want to pay our employees fairly, provide them with adequate paid time off, give back to fisheries conservation, support efforts to address climate change, and do this all while generating enough profit to build a strong company that can sustain itself over time.
 This is the ultimate and enduring challenge for a values-based company like ours.

 One new solution to this challenge is our newly launched Fishermen Fund.
 This fund represents a method, independent of fish prices, to creatively generate value for our fishermen as well as for our members.
-Starting this month, we will be creating new ways for our members to support our fishermen.
+Starting April 2020, we will be creating new ways for our members to support our fishermen.
 This will include through purchase of these awesome t-shirts designed by Allie Spurlock, one of our fleet members.
 In the future, we hope to provide a way for our members to contribute directly to the Fishermen Fund through our website when you purchase a share, special sale box, or just want to give back.